Undergraduate Department of

 ISC—Interdisciplinary Natural Science

 Note: Additional undergraduate courses are being developed.
-Please refer to the Department of Scientific Computing Web site at http://www.sc.fsu.edu for an up to date list of undergraduate courses offered.
+Please refer to the Department of Scientific Computing Website at https://www.sc.fsu.edu for an up to date list of undergraduate courses offered.

 ISC 3222.
 Symbolic and Numerical Computations (3).
-Prerequisites: MAC 2311 and MAC 2312.
+Prerequisite: MAC 2311.
 This course introduces state-of-the-art software environments for solving scientific and engineering problems.
-Topics include solving simple problems in algebra and calculus; 2-D and 3-D graphics; non-linear function fitting and root finding; basic procedural programming; methods for finding numerical solutions to DE's with applications to chemistry, biology, physics, and engineering.
+Topics include solving simple problems in algebra and calculus; 2-D and 3-D graphics; non-linear function fitting and root- finding; basic procedural programming; methods for finding numerical solutions to DE's with applications to chemistry, biology, physics, and engineering.

 ISC 3313.
 Introduction to Scientific Computing (3).
-Prerequisite: MAC 2311.
-Corequisite: MAC 2312.
-This course introduces the student to the science of computations.
+Prerequisites: MAC 2311 or instructor permission.
+This course introduces the student to the science of computation.
 Topics cover algorithms for standard problems in computational science, as well as the basics of an object-oriented programming language, to facilitate the students' implementation of algorithms.

 ISC 4220C.
-Algorithms for Science Applications I (4).
+Continuous Algorithms for Science Applications (4).
 Prerequisite: MAC 2312.
-Corequisite: ISC 3222.
-This course provides basic computational algorithms including interpolation, approximation, integration, differentiation, and linear systems solution presented in the context of science problems.
+This course provides basic computational algorithms, including interpolation, approximation, integration, differentiation, and linear systems solution presented in the context of science problems.
 The laboratory component includes algorithm implementation for simple problems in the sciences and applying visualization software for interpretation of results.

 ISC 4221C.
-Algorithms for Science Applications II (4).
-Prerequisites: MAC 2312 and ISC 3222.
-Corequisite: ISC 4304C.
+Discrete Algorithms for Science Applications (4).
+Prerequisites: MAC 2311.
 This course offers stochastic algorithms, linear programming, optimization techniques, clustering and feature extraction presented in the context of science problems.
-The laboratory component includes algorithm implementation for simple problems in the sciences and applying visualization software for interpretation of results.
+The laboratory component includes algorithm implementation for simple problems in the sciences and applying visualization software for the interpretation of results.

 ISC 4232C.
 Computational Methods for Continuous Problems (4).
 Prerequisites: MAS 3105 and ISC 4304C.
 This course provides numerical discretization of differential equations and implementation for case studies drawn from several science areas.
-Finite difference, finite element, and spectral methods are introduced and standard software packages are used.
-The laboratory component is used to illustrate the concepts learned on a variety of applications problems.
+Finite-difference, finite-element, and spectral methods are introduced and standard software packages are used.
+The laboratory component aims to illustrate the concepts learned on a variety of application-driven problems.

 ISC 4244C.
 Computer Applications in Psychology with Laboratory (4).
 Prerequisites: PSY 2012 (BSC 2010L, CGS 2100, CGS 2960, or ISC 3313) and PSY 3213C.
 This course gives the students practical knowledge of a powerful and flexible programming language with application to computational and research elements important to the field of psychology.
 Topics include complex searches, image and audio manipulation, data analysis, and all in the context of using a variety of software tools and packages.

 ISC 4245C.
 Data Mining (3).
-Prerequisite: COP 3330, ISC 3222, ISC 3313, ISC 4304, or instructor permission.
+Prerequisite: COP 3330, ISC 3222, ISC 3313 or ISC 4304; or instructor permission.
 In this course, students study concepts and techniques of data mining, including characterization and comparison, association rules mining, classification and prediction, cluster analysis, and mining complex types of data.
 Students also examine applications and trends in data mining.

 ISC 4246C.
 Computational Forensics: An Introduction to Objective, Quantitative Tools and Methods for Forensic Science (3).
 Prerequisite: STA 2122, STA 2171, or equivalent, or instructor permission.
 In this course, students investigate some of the methods and protocols of Computational Forensics with an emphasis on the analysis and interpretation of physical evidence.
 Topics include stature, sex, and ancestry estimation from skeletal remains, DNA analysis, and finger print, toolmark, and bloodstain analysis.
 Students develop their own simple programs in an appropriate programming language to build and verify models and use existing programs to investigate the processing and analysis of physical evidence.

 ISC 4302.
 Scientific Visualization (3).
 Prerequisites: MAC 1105 and MAC 2312.
 This course is an introduction to scientific visualization for large-scale computation and experimental data that covers the visualization methods and techniques, visualization results analysis and evaluation, and visualization practice.
-It teaches students the techniques for creating effective visual representations of 2D and 3D scientific data sets.
+It teaches students the techniques for creating compelling visual representations of 2D and 3D scientific data sets.
 The basic concepts, data structures, and algorithms in scientific visualization are presented and applied using datasets from different disciplines.
-Classic visualization techniques for scalar, vector, and tensor data such as marching cubes, ray casting, splatting, streamline, and line integral convolution etc. are introduced and popular visualization software is used.
+Classic visualization techniques for scalar, vector, and tensor data such as marching cubes, ray casting, splatting, streamline, and line integral convolution and more, are introduced along with popular visualization software.